CYBERTEC PostgreSQL Logo

 Import utilizing default style with slim

 Parameter s (“slim”) forces the tool to store temporary node information in the database instead of in the memory.
 It is an optional parameter intended to enable huge imports and avoid out-of-memory exceptions.
 The parameter is mandatory if you want to enable incremental updates instead of full ones.
-The parameter can be complemented with
+The parameter can be complemented with --flat-nodes to store this information outside the database as a file.

 The command was executed in ~37 seconds.
 The table below shows generated objects and cardinalities.